 DO Have Consistent Habits

 Whether you’re a lawn care expert or a first-time landowner.
 In order to achieve that lush, barefoot-friendly lawn you’re looking for, you’ll need to keep up consistent lawn care habits.
 That means making sure to water and fertilize every week as recommended and to also appoint a designated friend or neighbor who can cover for you while you’re on vacation.
 Consistency is key.

 We want taking care of your lawn to be enjoyable and stress-free.
-If it’s too overwhelming, our team is happy to help alleviate as much stress for you as we possibly can.
-We can take care of basic fertilization, pest control and a variety of other special lawn care services.
+If it’s too overwhelming, our team is always happy to help alleviate as much stress for you as we possibly can.
+We offer an easy 7-step lawn care program that covers basic fertilization, pest control, and a variety of other special lawn care services.
 Don’t hesitate to reach out!

 Share This Image On Your Site:

 5 Dos Of Lawncare, courtesy of Gunter Pest & Lawn